Call for Participation

 While the focus of the joint meeting is climate and sustainability, abstracts on other topics related to cartography and GIScience are also welcome.

-• Submit a 1500-word abstract that includes the research question, brief literature review and description of methods, and a brief description of findings.
+• Submit a 1500-word (maximum) abstract that includes the research question, brief literature review and description of methods, and a brief description of findings.

-• Curious about how to format your submission?
+• Curious about how to format your abstract submission?
 CaGIS has prepared a helpful template (Word doc) for your use.

 • Poster or Lightning Talk: